 Terroir looks at notion of distance and sets out to explore mechanisms and geographies of commodity from near-faraway.
-The final works including damask tablecloth, silver napkin and tableware coded with socio-economic material meanings in a dining setting, it aims to discuss dissolving locality and sense of place through culinary experience.
+The work focuses on damask tablecloth, silver napkin and tableware coded with socio-economic material meanings in a dining setting, it aims to discuss dissolving locality and sense of place through culinary experience.

 CONVERSATION PIECE, CONFLICT MINERALS, GOLD, TANTALUM, OPTICAL FILM

 SCHMUCK 2016 (DE), DIE NEUE SAMMLUNG - THE DESIGN MUSEUM (DE), GALERIE DE ZAAL (NL), MAD - THE MUSEUM OF ARTS AND DESIGN (USA), GALLERY FUNAKI (AU), THE DOWSE ART MUSEUM (NZ), SCHMUCKMUSEUM PFORZHEIM (DE), OBJECTSPACE (NZ)

 Kino looks at the screen as an ambiguous embodiment of entertainment, human desire and consumption.

 The brooch, made from conflict minerals such as gold and tantalum and e-waste recovered from smartphones' touchscreens, reflects on these notions.
 We carry these minerals in our pockets, as they form the foundation for functioning electronic devices, our mobile phones above all.
 The brooch, at once reflective and transparent, subtly points to this aspect: we can see through it, but it also shows our reflections, implicating us in a material system based on demand, extraction, supply, and consumption, and whose exploitative mechanisms are very hard to control, let alone escape.